mistial-dev/GlobalPlatform.Net/README.md

 globalplatform.net
 ==================
 An open source implementation for Global Platform specification for .Net Framework.
+Supports SCP01, SCP02, and SCP03.

 *globalplatform.net* generates APDU messages but does not send commands directly to the card.
 It hands the message to developer.
-Therfore you may use this library to setup a secure channel over TCP/IP.
+Therefore you may use this library to setup a secure channel over TCP/IP.

 The following code snippet shows how to use it: